vsantosu/neo4j-benchmark/README.md

 | Trueno	| 10000             | 232.036884  |
 | Neo4j	  | 20000             | 234.1536586 |

-**Neo4j** is **comparable** with Trueno writing.
+**Neo4j** is **comparable** with **Trueno** writing.

 ## Reads/Writes
 Retrieve a vertex, and set/update a property.
-In case of Trueno, the load was reduced since the server could not handle more than 5000 vertices.
+In case of Trueno, the load was reduced since the server could not handle more than 5000 concurrent request for reads/writes.
 Also, Trueno needed two operations (calls) to accomplish this test instead of one (Neo4j)

 |	GraphDB | Input (vertices)	| Throughput (records/secs) |
 | --------| ----------------- |-------------|